 Chief Experience Officer

-As a language teacher, Gloria transfers her love of her subject into the classroom and is looking forward to the role languages will play within LDE UTC’s curriculum.
-Gloria prides herself on being able to build positive working relationships with both colleagues and students alike and has found the Extended Project an excellent opportunity for students to not only showcase their talents, inventiveness and creativity but at the same time work on those all-important transferable skills combining education with the world of industry.
+As a language teacher, Gloria transfers her love of learning into the classroom and is pleased with the uptake of languages within a technical college and the role they play within the curriculum.
+Gloria prides herself on being able to build excellent working relationships with all those involved with the college and regularly promotes activities that not only showcase the talents, inventiveness and creativity of the learners but also provides them with those all-important transferable skills which will ensure that learners are ready for the next stages in their lives.

 Chief Information Officer

 Victoria studied Mathematics at King’s College London and has over 20 years teaching experience, teaching Mathematics, Physics, Music and Computer Science.
-She first became a Deputy Head in 2010 and is able to draw from her wealth of experience gained whilst working in several different types of educational establishment in a leadership capacity.
+She first became a Deputy Head in 2010 and has completed her NPQH.
+She is able to draw from her wealth of experience gained whilst working in several different types of educational establishment in a leadership capacity.

-At LDE, Victoria leads on Teaching and Learning, Curriculum development and our learners progress.
+As Vice Principal (Quality of Education) at LDE, Victoria leads on teaching and learning, curriculum development and our learners progress.

-What better place to develop creativity than in an Engineering and Design College with state of the art facitilities!
+What better place to develop creativity than in an Engineering and Design College with state of the art facilities!

 Kenan has a wide range of experience and qualifications having worked in varying management and leadership roles in secondary school settings.
 He has lead whole-school initiatives on aspects of school data, careers education, school-industry links, end destinations and work experience coordination.